-Whether you've experienced bad Botox yourself and are seeking answers, or have been been too afraid to try it for fear of the worst case scenario, you'll want to keep reading.
-We spoke to dermatologic surgeon Dendy Engelman, M.D., of Manhattan Dermatology and Cosmetic Surgery, to understand what happens when a Botox job goes wrong, and whether or not it can be undone.
-Keep scrolling to find out!
+Whether you've experienced bad Botox yourself and are seeking answers, or have been too afraid to try it for fear of the worst case scenario, you'll want to keep reading.
+We spoke to dermatologic surgeon Dendy Engelman, M.D., of Manhattan Dermatology and Cosmetic Surgery, to understand what happens when a Botox job goes wrong, and whether or not the damage can be undone.

 "Most commonly, bad Botox results because the rules of injection of neurotoxin and strict adherence to the knowledge of facial anatomy have not been followed," says Engelman.
-Translation: Someone injected where they should not have.
+Translation: Someone injected where they shouldn't have, and it looks bad.

 "When neurotoxins are placed improperly, this can result in facial asymmetry (one side not matching the other), drooping of the eyelids or eyebrow, and double vision.
 A bad habit of old was to inject entirely too much product into the face, and this resulted in an expressionless face (because the patient was unable to make any movements to express emotions)," she explains.
 "Thankfully, the injecting trends have steered away from that aesthetic (in most markets), and I feel that change is for the better.

 The goal in neurotoxin administration is to give a more relaxed and youthful appearance, without appearing as though one has done anything."

 How to Ensure You Get The Best Treatment